-A major, yet preventable health problem in the U.S. is suicide.1 Sadly, veterans comprise nearly a quarter of suicide deaths in the U.S.1
+A major, yet preventable health problem in the U.S. is suicide.1 Sadly, Veterans comprise nearly a quarter of suicide deaths in the U.S.1

 Suicidal Warning Signs

-Other commonly cited factors leading to increased suicide risk in veterans as well as other groups:3
+Other commonly cited factors leading to increased suicide risk in Veterans as well as other groups:3

 - Anger, rage, mood swings, and episodes of anxiety and agitation.

-- Expressing feelings of having no reason to live
+- Expressing feelings of having no reason to live.

-- Increased alcohol and/or substance abuse.
+- Increased alcohol and/or substance misuse.

 - Self-destructive and risky behaviors like driving while impaired.